 - Sixth Grade: Topics covered depend on the time of year.
 Topics for parents include academic resources, self-advocacy, social life, sleep concerns, internet use, socializing and friendships, and the Menlo Community Promise.
 Parents can also suggest topics for discussion.

 Q: Are these groups required?

 These groups are a resource provided by the Menlo School Parents Association (MSPA) and are completely voluntary.
 Historically, the majority of 9th grade families have chosen to participate in MPGs.
-As such, we’ve typically coordinate and offer eight or nine groups for parents of freshmen.
-The 6th grade program is new in 2019-2020.
+As such, we typically coordinate and offer eight or nine groups for parents of freshmen.
+The 6th grade program was new in 2019-2020.

 Q. What is the time commitment?

 - 9th Grade: Each group meets four times a year for an hour and a half in the evenings, twice in the fall semester and twice in the spring semester.
 When you sign up for a group, you can indicate your preference of Sunday evenings or weekday evenings.
 We will try to accommodate the needs of both participants and facilitators.

 - 6th Grade: Each group meets on campus three times a year for 60-90 minutes.

 We welcome all parents and guardians to attend a group, but given busy schedules, we recognize that often only one can make it.
 Sign up for whatever works best for your family.

 Q. What is the atmosphere of these groups?